$CP$ violation in $b \to s \ell \ell$: a model independent analysis: Conclusions

 \section{Conclusions}

-Assuming new physics Wilson coefficients to be complex, we perform a model-independent global fit to all apropos $b \to s \ell \ell$ data.
-This include new measurements of $R_{K^0_S}$, $R_{K^{* +}}$ together with the updated measurements for several $B_s \to \phi \mu^+\mu^-$ observables.
-We work under the assumption that the new physics affects only the muon sector.
+Assuming new physics Wilson coefficients to be complex, we perform a model-independent global fit to all apropos $b \to s \ell \ell$ ($\ell=e,\,\mu$) data.
+This include updated measurements of $R_{K}$ and $R_{K^{*}}$ by the LHCb collaboration in December 2022 together with the updated measurement of the branching ratio of $B_s \to \mu^+\mu^- $ by the CMS collaboration and the measurements of several $B_s \to \phi \mu^+\mu^-$ observables.
+We work under the assumption that the new physics equally affects both the muon and electron sectors.
+For comparison, we also update the fits for real couplings under the assumption of universal couplings.
 Considering only one operator or two related operators at a time, we obtain the following:

 \begin{itemize}